spaceship-prompt/spaceship-prompt/docs/api/testkit.zh.md

 # Testing utilities

 This set of utilities are aimed to help you to test your custom sections.
 They are useful to render prompts as string for checking the rendered output.
+They are useful to render prompts as string for checking the rendered output.

 For example, here's an example of a testing with shunit2: